-Device Dummy-failure What happens: cluster configuration), emergency shutdown due to the network partition resolving in the ping method takes place in the server where LAN cable is unplugged. - - 3 The active server shuts down Failover to the standby server occurs dick When the power of the shared disk is duplicated, unplug one of the power cables from outlet.
-No error is detected on ExpressCluster and the operation continues.
+Device Dummy-failure What happens: to the network partition resolving in the ping method takes place in the server where LAN cable is unplugged.
+Unplug the power cable of UPS on the active server from outlet The active server shuts down Failover to the standby server occurs dick When the power of the shared No error is detected on EXPRESSCLUSTER and the operation continues.
 When UPS supplies the power to one server, the server shuts down.
 (If it is the active server, failover to the standby server takes place) LAN for UPS Unplug the LAN cable UPS becomes uncontrollable.
-However, no error is detected on ExpressCluster and operation continues.
-COM A warning is issued to the WebManager alert view.
-Operation continues. ()S Arror Run the shutdown command on the active server The active server shuts down Failover to a standby server occurs.
-Continue the mirroring operation Unplug only the LAN cable that is being used as the mirror connect. up for the mirror connect, or when more than one LAN cable is set up for the mirror connect A warning is issued to the WebManager alert view I (mirroring stops) Operation continues on the active server but switching to a standby server becomes impossible. is being used as the mirror An error is detected in mirror disk monitor resource/mirror connect disk resource/hybrid disk monitor resource.
+However, no error is detected on EXPRESSCLUSTER and operation continues.
+COM Unplug the RS-232C cable of the COM network partition resolving.
+A warning is issued to the alert log.
+Operation continues. ()S error Run the shutdown command on the active server The active server shuts down Failover to a standby server occurs.
+When more than one LAN cable is set up for the mirror connect and one or more of them are connected Unplug only the LAN cable that is being used as the mirror connect.
+Continue the mirroring operation up for the mirror connect, or when more than one LAN cable is set up for the mirror connect A warning is issued to the alert log (mirroring stops) Operation continues on the active server but switching to a standby server becomes impossible. is being used as the mirror An error is detected in mirror disk monitor resource/mirror connect disk resource/hybrid disk monitor resource.
 Start up the disk resource on the server where the disk path is unplugged.
 The disk resource does not get activated.
 Failover to a standby server occurs.
 Application resource Start up the application resource on the server where the name of the file or folder configured for the start path of the application resource was temporarily changed.
 The application resource does not get activated.
-Failover to a standby server occurs.
+Failover to a standby server occurs. • • Stop a process to be monitored by the task manager.
 An error is detected.
 The application is restarted or a failover to the standby server occurs.
 Service resource Start up the service resource on the server where the path or name of the service's execution file was temporarily changed.
 The service resource does not get activated.
 Failover to a standby server occurs.
-Service monitor resource ISTAN 2 CARVICA TO NA MONITORA An error is detected.
+Service monitor resource Stop a service to be monitored.
+An error is detected.
 The service is restarted or a failover to a standby server occurs.

-Device Dummy-failure What happens: Floating IP address Specify the IP address that was set to a floating IP address to a machine in the same segment, and then start up the floating IP address resource.
-The floating IP resource does not get activated.
+Device Dummy-failure What happens: Floating IP address iset to a floating IP address to a The floating IP resource does not get activated.
 Failover to a standby server occurs.
 (Activation fails at the failover destination.
 Failover is repeated up to the largest count configured) VM resource Disconnect the shared disk containing the virtual machine image.
 The VM resource is not activated.
 VM monitor resource Shut down the virtual machine.
 The virtual machine is started by restarting the resource.